michaeleisel/ZippyJSON/README.md

 - ZippyJSON is built largely in C++ (but still with a Swift interface wrapped around it).
 Apple uses entirely [Swift](https://github.com/apple/swift/blob/master/stdlib/public/Darwin/Foundation/JSONEncoder.swift) (aside from the use of `NSJSONSerialization`) which is generally slower.
 - There are many specific optimizations in there as well.
 For example, date parsing for ISO-8601 dates is 10x faster due to use JJLISO8601DateFormatter insteads of Apple's date formatter.

-So, it's largely due Apple trying to be elegant and operate at a higher level.
+So, it's largely due to Apple trying to be elegant and operate at a higher level.

 ## Stability

 ZippyJSON uses all the same unit tests that Apple uses for their JSONDecoder, and then some, so it should generally work.
 However, it is a new release.
-Feel free to submit a ticket if you find otherwise.
+Feel free to submit a ticket if you find any issues.

 ## Future improvements

 There are still many places in the code that are ripe for optimization.
-Feel free to submit a ticket if you have a specific case where you need more performant JSON parsing, and where ZippyJSON is not already 5x faster than Apple's.
+Feel free to submit a ticket if you have a specific case where you need more performant JSON parsing, and where ZippyJSON is not already 4x faster than Apple's.

 ## Installation